I want to make a disclaimer here at the start:

 - High-res, print quality photos at 300dpi.

-- A sizzle reel (under 1min) and a trailer (under 3min) as actual movie files, not links.
+- A sizzle reel (under 1min) and a trailer (under 3min) as actual movie files, and as links.

 3) You need a website.
 It doesn’t have to be big, but it should have your reels, lots of pictures and a description of the show.
 It’s actually better for an emerging company of the website is small and sleek: contact page, video, gallery, press, schedule.

 Because our field is still fringe in the performing arts space, collaborating with established directors and choreographers can go a long way.
-Dance and Theater artists, especially directors and choreographers, have experience and eyes that we need on our work, especially as we begin to really dissect what circus, the act and the trick really are as an artistic experience for the audience.
-The questions that theater and dance artists bring to the table are important ones artistically–What is happening in this moment?
-What is the world of the show?
-How do we structure the experience for the audience’s clarity?–but the collaboration itself is also important.
+Other performing artists, especially directors and choreographers, have experience and eyes that we need on our work, especially as we begin to really dissect what circus, the act and the trick really are as an artistic experience for the audience.
+The questions that other artists bring to the table are important ones, if only because the process of questioning often leads to greater clarity about the purpose and execution of performance work.

 Personally, I believe that circus contains narrative and expressive movement within itself–I do not like to say that circus is “incorporating theater” or “using dance,” I simply like to say that “this circus is really good” or “what an amazing show.”
-However, that doesn’t mean that every circus artist has an intrinsic understanding of the tools of narrative, storytelling or expressive movement, and artists who have specialized in those disciplines are invaluable assets to a new show.
+However, that doesn’t mean that every circus artist has an intrinsic and expert command of the tools of narrative or expressive movement, and artists who have specialized in those disciplines are invaluable assets to a new show.

 Having these collaborations is also a plus when it comes time to pitch the show-if you have an established name attached, the riskiness of the proposition is mitigated for the presenter.